 The tax-qualified defined benefit pension plans of New York Life are funded solely by Company contributions.
 New York Life's funding policy is to make annual contributions that are no less than the minimum amount needed to comply with the requirements of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and the IRC of 1986, as amended, and no greater than the maximum amount deductible for federal income tax purposes.
+In 2019, New York Life did not make any voluntary contributions to the tax-qualified plans.
 In 2018, New York Life made voluntary contributions to the tax-qualified plans for employees and agents of \$300 million and \$200 million, respectively.
 No contributions were required to satisfy the minimum funding requirements under ERISA and the IRC.